connorheyz/online-notes/md-articles/ap-comp-gov/Iran-Least-You-Need-To-Know.md

  - A number of dam and irrigation projects
  - The encouragement and support of industrial growth
  - Enfranchisement of women
-#### Industrialization
+ ndutrialization
 Reza Shah improved the country's overall infrastrucutre, implemented educational reform, campaigned against foreign influence, reformed the legal system, and introduced modern industries.
 In the interwar period, modern industries were introduced.
-Whereas fewer than 20 modern industrial plants existed in 1925, by 1941 more than 800 new plants had been established.
+Whereas fewer than 20 modern industrial plants existed in 1925, by 1941 more than 800 new plants had been established. esterniation cularization
-#### Westernization & Secularization
 The White Revolution introduced reforms like secularization and westernization.
 #### Resurgence Party
 In 1975, Muhammad Reza Shah created the resurgence party and declared Iran to be a one party state with him as its head.
 He replaced the islamic calendar with a new one.
 He also instated religious corps to tach peasants "true islam".
 #### SAVAK
 The SAVAK was the secret police, domestic security and intelligence service in Iran during the Pahlavi period.
 #### OPEC
 The Organization of the Petroleum Exporting Countries is an intergovernmental organization founded in 1960 in Baghdad by the first five members (Iran, Iraq, Kuwait, Saudi Arabia, and Venezuela).
-It accounts for 44.5% of all oil production
+It accounts for 44.5% of all oil production#### Westernization & Se elariation esurgence Party
+In 1975, Muhammad Reza Shah created the resurgence party and declared Iran to be a one party state with him as its head.
+He replaced the islamic calendar with a new one.
+He also instated religious corps to tach peasants "true islam".
+#### SAVAK

+###
-### Islamic Revolution of 1979
+ Islamic Revolution of 1979
 The Islamic Revolution of 1979 was very unique because it was entirely religious.
 The people overthrew the Shah because of his ties to the west and his fast paced secularization of the government.
-The revolution was headed by [Ayatollah Khomeini](#ayatollah-ruhollah-khomeini) who became the next leader of Iran
-#### Revolution of Rising Expectations
+The revolution was headed by [Ayatollah Khomeini](#ayatollah-ruhollah-khomeini) who became the next leader of Iran#### Revolution of Rising Expectations
 The theory of the revolution of rising expectations states that revolution is more likely to occur when people are doing better than they once were, but some type of setback happens.

 ### Hostage Crisis